 - Over a 12-month period (on rolling basis), an individual can invest in the aggregate across all crowdfunding offerings up to:

-- If either their annual income or net worth is less than $107,000, they can invest the greater of $2,200 or 5 percent of the lesser of the investor’s annual income or net worth
+- If either their annual income or net worth is less than $107,000, they can invest the greater of $2,200 or 5 percent of the investor’s annual income or net worth

-- If both their annual income and net worth are equal to or more than $107,000, investors are allowed to invest up to 10 percent of the lesser of their annual income or net worth
+- If both their annual income and net worth are equal to or more than $107,000, investors are allowed to invest up to the greater of 10 percent of their annual income or net worth

 Securities purchased in a crowdfunding transaction generally cannot be resold for one year.
 Holders of these securities would not count toward the threshold that requires a company to register its securities under Exchange Act Section 12(g) if the company is current in its annual reporting obligations, retains the services of a registered transfer agent and has less than $25 million in total assets as of the end of its most recently completed fiscal year.
 In addition, all transactions relying on the new rules would be required to take place through an SEC-registered intermediary, either a broker-dealer or a registered funding portal.